mohamed-elsabagh/image-manipulation/README.md

 ---
 Before starting you must install node on your machine.

-This procedures was tested over an ubuntu machine
+This procedures was tested over an ubuntu machine.

+You should add the required images to be resized on the root project folder.

 * ###### Install required packages & dependencies ######
 Go to the project root folder and run the following command